irazer19/oops_design/HLD/fundamentals_notes.md

 ## Access control list:
 An Access Control List (ACL) is a list of rules that specifies which users or systems are granted or denied access to a particular object or system resource.
 Each system resource has a security attribute that identifies its access control list.
 The list includes an entry for every user who can access the system.
+Is this visible?

 ## Zookeeper: